Air-Fried Roast Pork Shoulder Perfection

 cycookery

-Once the pork reaches the desired temperature, remove it from the air fryer and let it rest for about 10 minutes.
-This resting period allows the juices to redistribute, ensuring a moist and tender roast.
-After resting, you can carve the pork and serve it with your choice of sides, enjoying a delicious and efficiently cooked meal.
+Once the pork is cooked, carefully remove it from the air fryer and let it rest on a cutting board, crackling side down, for 10 minutes.
+This allows the juices to redistribute, making the meat juicier.
+After resting, slice the pork and serve with your choice of sides.

 cycookery